Gravel Calculator

 How the gravel calculator works

-We calculate the area (length × width), multiply by the depth converted to feet (depth ÷ 12), and divide by 27 to convert cubic feet to cubic yards.
-Tons come from multiplying cubic yards by the gravel type's density — this varies because the crushed stone has lots of air, while tightly packed roadbase is heavier per yard.
+We calculate the area (length × width), multiply by the depth, and convert to volume in your unit system.
+Mass comes from multiplying volume by the gravel type's density — this varies because crushed stone has lots of air, while tightly packed roadbase is heavier per unit volume.

 Typical depths by use

-- Drainage layer — 2"; under pavers or behind retaining walls.
+- Drainage layer — 2 in / 5 cm; under pavers or behind retaining walls.

 Why the waste factor is smaller (5%)